rust-vmm/community/docs/code_coverage.md

 Code coverage is important for ensuring our integrated testing covers the functionally of the code.
 The common project CI is set to reject pull requests which cause the overall code coverage to fall.
-Therefor it is important that any new functionality comes with tests to exercise it.
+Therefore it is important that any new functionality comes with tests to exercise it.